Small pieces gathered together form a cohesive whole. But if those pieces are rearranged, changed slightly, would a new whole emerge?

 With a deep exhale into carefully chosen words, Durga Chew-Bose (b.
 1986) triumphantly declares in Too Much and Not the Mood about all her small pieces: “I am all of this.
 Rearrange at will, I will still be all of this.”

 How many versions of happiness involve a smile?
 Are determined by feeling fulfilled?
 How many versions of happiness require acquisition?
 My version swears by distraction.
 By curling up inside the bends of parentheses.
 I digress, but not idiomatically.
 I digress intentionally.

 Though if I’m honest, the thought of splitting a sandwich suddenly makes me enormously sad.
-How long as it been since I’ve enjoyed the company of someone else enjoying his food?
-The way he’d toss chips in his mouth and savor the crunch, and then wipe his hands on his jeans, and smile, – not as me specifically but at this wonderfully unspectacular event: the sandwich, the chips, the crunch, our appetites.
+How long has it been since I’ve enjoyed the company of someone else enjoying his food?
+The way he’d toss chips in his mouth and savor the crunch, and then wipe his hands on his jeans, and smile—not at me specifically but at this wonderfully unspectacular event: the sandwich, the chips, the crunch, our appetites.

 As for personal definitions, besides being a writer, Chew-Bose delightfully calls herself a “nook” person: one who seeks 2uninterrupted silence and the contained presence of others.

 I don’t require much to feel far-removed; to impose my wanderings on what’s close.
 Because of this, my friend and I have started calling ourselves nook people.
 Those of us who seek corners and bays in order to redeploy our hearts and not break the mood.
 Those of us who retreat to cubicle our flame.
 Who collect sea glass.
 Who value a deep pants pocket.
 Who are our own understudies and may as well have shadowboxes for brains.